Techsploration General Info

 Q: How many students can attend a Techsploration show?

-Tom Wahle: Techsploration Shows are typically presented in a large auditorium or gym.
-So, the capacity of the room determines the capacity of the show.
-The only limitation is how well the students can see the show.
-I have found that up to about 250 students in a gym setting works well.
-A raised stage makes it easier for the students to see so the number can be higher.
+The capacity of the room determines the capacity of the show.
+The only other limitation would be how well students can see the show.
+We have found that up to 250 students in a gym setting works well.
+A raised stage makes it easier for students to see, meaning the number can be higher.

 Q: Is there audience participation?